vikaservices/electron-react-proj-template/README.md

 `npm start`

-In a new terminal window:
+Electron app (Run this in a new terminal window):

 `npm run electron`